 - An Experience section that focuses on accomplishments more than basic duties.
 The mundane duties might be on your résumé.
 You want to highlight the great things you did.

 - Keywords that will help you get found.
-After optimizing her profile, my former customer said she went from close to 100 in rankings to 13.
+After optimizing her profile, a former client said she went from close to 100 in rankings to 13.

-- Use one of LinkedIn’s best features, Companies, to locate key players in your job search—the better to get your résumés in their hands.
+7. Use one of LinkedIn’s best features, Companies, to locate key players in your job search—the better to get your résumés in their hands.
+Before you connect with someone, ask one of your connections who is in said person’s network for an introduction.
+Or mention your shared connection in a cold connection request.
+Read 5 steps to connecting with LinkedIn members.

 Do you get the sense that LinkedIn will require hard work and may not yield immediate results?
 Good.
 Do you also feel that joining LinkedIn on the bottom floor will be to your benefit, as opposed to giving up on it?
 Good.